Is there a specific type of brain that has a drive to create, to innovate, and results in an entrepreneurial spirit?

 - Recognition of feelings

 Now, this is a list of positive traits!

 Creative thinking, ability to hyper-focus, bravery, integrity, persistence, humanity, energy, resilience, appreciation of beauty and excellence…

-ADHD/VAST: Distracted vs Creative
+ADHD Thinking: Distracted vs Creative

-This means we can ‘get stuck’ on an activity, focusing intensely.
+But that is just what it looks like to the outside world.
+People ADHD don’t like they are distracted, they actually feel they ‘get stuck’ on an activity, focusing intensely.
 This is called hyperfixation, and I discuss the definition here.